Problems with Lithium Batteries in Boats

 Explanation of Thermal Runaway

-Thermal runaway is a critical safety issue associated with lithium-ion batteries.
-It occurs when a cell becomes overheated, leading to a self-sustaining reaction that further increases the temperature.
-This can result in the release of flammable gases and, ultimately, a fire or explosion.
+Thermal runaway is one of the most critical safety concerns associated with lithium batteries.
+It occurs when a battery cell overheats and triggers a self-reinforcing reaction, causing temperatures to rise rapidly.
+This process can release flammable gases and potentially lead to fire or explosion.

 Causes and Consequences